Photo by Mizuno K from Pexels via Canva.com

 back to top

 “Do I have to accept pets?” is one of the most commonly asked questions for new landlords.
-You can advertise as “no-pets,” but realize 70 percent of renters do own some kind of pet, so you will be significantly narrowing your rental pool if you refuse pets.
+A landlord can advertise as “no-pets,” but about 70 percent of renters own some kind of pet.
+If a landlord refuses pet, it narrows the pool of prospective tenants.
+As an alternative to not allowing pets, landlords can charge a pet deposit or pet rent.

 Service Animals and Emotional Support Animals (ESAs)

-Per the Fair Housing Act and the Americans with Disabilities Act, a landlord may not refuse a certified service animal.
-An emotional support animal (ESA) is somewhat different (service animals are defined as animals that do work or provide a service, whereas an ESA can provide a service or comfort), but ESAs can also be protected by the FHA.
+According to the Fair Housing Act and the Americans with Disabilities Act, a landlord may not refuse a certified service animal.
+An emotional support animal (ESA) is different from a service animal.
+Service animals are defined as animals that do work or provide a service, whereas an ESA can provide a service or comfort.
+ESAs can also be protected by the FHA.

-If a tenant asks for this accommodation, you’re entitled to ask for the animal’s official documentation from a doctor or therapist, although you cannot ask the applicant what their “specific” disability or need is for requiring an ESA.
+If a tenant requests this accommodation, landlords may ask for the animal’s official documentation from a doctor or therapist.
+However, the homeowner cannot ask the applicant what their “specific” disability or need is for requiring an ESA.

 Additionally, the FHA prohibits landlords from charging pet deposits for service animals and ESAs.
-Tenants can, however, be held responsible for any damages their pets cause, to include damages caused by service animals and ESAs.
+However, tenants can be held responsible for any damages their pets cause, including damages caused by service animals and ESAs.

 Learn more: Landlords, Should You Allow Pets in Your Rental Property?

-For the new landlord, there are a number of legalities that you’ll need to adhere to in order to stay compliant.
+For the new landlord, there are legalities that must be adhered to in order to stay compliant.

-One of the most important baselines as a landlord will be a thorough screening process for any potential tenants.
-There are a number of screening programs available, and SmartMove is one of the easiest and most secure programs available--providing you with the information you need to vet applicants.
+One of the most important baselines as a landlord is how to find renters through a thorough screening process.
+There are a number of screening programs available.
+RentRisk is one of the easiest and most secure tenant screening programs available, and it provides landlords with the information they’ll need to vet applicants.

-As you advertise and screen applicants, realize that you must adhere to the Federal Fair Housing Act (FHA) in order to stay compliant.
-The FHA is designed to avoid discriminatory practices and behavior related to housing due to race, color, religion, sex, disability, familial status, or national origin.
+While advertising and screening applicants, realize that a landlord must adhere to the Federal Fair Housing Act (FHA) in order to stay compliant.
+The FHA is designed to avoid discriminatory practices and behavior related to housing because of race, color, religion, sex, disability, familial status, or national origin.

-Landlord/Tenant law can vary significantly by state, notably in how much can be held as a security deposit (one month or two months), required tenant notifications and grace periods to pay rent, and the state’s timeline for an eviction notification and process.
-If you hire a property manager, they will have a legally vetted lease to use; if you self-manage, invest in a vetted, state-specific lease, such as the one from our partner, US Legal Forms.
+Landlord/tenant law can vary significantly by state.
+Laws can stipulate how much money can be held as a security deposit (one month or two months), required tenant notifications and grace periods to pay rent, and the state’s timeline for an eviction notification and process.
+Property managers will have a legally vetted lease to use.
+If you’re self-managing the rental property, invest in a vetted, state-specific lease, such as the one from MBO’s partner, US Legal Forms.

 Late Rent and Evictions

-A strong lease will include: the amount of rent due, required security deposits, how payment is made, any state-specific payment grace periods, and what the penalties are for late payment (some states enact limits on how much may be charged for late fees).
+A strong lease will include the amount of rent due, required security deposits, how payment will be made, any state-specific payment grace periods, and what the penalties are for late payment.
+Note that some states enact limits on how much may be charged for late fees.

-Additional clauses to include are a pet policy, subleasing (whether it is allowed or prohibited), a military clause, smoking policies, requests for maintenance, tenant obligations in maintaining the property, and the process for modification requests to interior and exterior premises.
+Additional clauses to include are a pet policy, subleasing (specifying whether it’s allowed or prohibited), a military clause, smoking policies, requests for maintenance, tenant obligations in maintaining the property, and the process for modification requests to interior and exterior premises.

-- Lease violations, such as refusing to keep and maintain utilities in the tenant’s name, per the lease, smoking, damages to the premises, or
+- Lease violations, such as refusing to keep and maintain utilities in the tenant’s name, smoking, and damages to the premises.

-- Expiration of lease, and tenants refusing to vacate.
+- Expiration of the lease, and tenants refusing to vacate.

-All states have their own state-specific guidance and procedures, and seeking proper legal counsel to process an eviction is highly recommended.
-Some Judge Advocate General offices can provide initial guidance on how to begin the eviction process, in other areas, you’ll need to engage a private attorney.
+Each state has its own state-specific guidance and procedures, and seeking proper legal counsel to process an eviction is recommended.
+Some Judge Advocate General offices can provide initial guidance on how to begin the eviction process; in other areas, the landlord will need to consult a private attorney.

 Watch Out for “Self-Help” Evictions